Sarah Browning, Extension Educator

 Tree Pruning

 Most deciduous or shade trees are best pruned during the dormant season, so save your pruning at least until all the leaves have fallen from the trees.
-Ideally pruning should take place in late winter just before spring growth starts - late March.
+Ideally, pruning should take place in late winter just before spring growth starts - late March.
 Tree growth is maximized and wound closure is fastest if pruning is done at this time.

 However, flowering trees, like Japanese lilac and magnolia, should be pruned right after they finish blooming to prevent the removal of flower buds during fall or winter pruning.
-Which means they should have been pruned earlier in the summer.
+This means they should have been pruned earlier in the summer.
 If you prune spring and early summer blooming plants during winter, it won’t kill the plants but will affect next year’s blooms.

 Pruning Trees, Nebraska Forest Service.